jelaliabderraouf/DeliverableKubernetesTraining/K8s Training - Labs/lab-05-Logging and Monitoring/Readme.md

 1. Clone or download the release branch of Metrics Server project.
 Here is the link : <https://codeload.github.com/kubernetes-sigs/metrics-server/zip/release-0.3>.
 You can also use the provided version for metrics version.

 2. Open the `deploy/1.8+/metrics-server-deployment.yaml` file in an editor and perform the following changes.
-   If you are using the provided version, the configuration required here is already done.
+   If you are using the provided version (in the folder `Metrics-Server-Configured`), the configuration required here is already done.
 Skip to 3.

     - Change the image as follows:
     ```shell